 By Simon Gould

-Whether you walk, jog or run on a treadmill, you don't want to break up your routine even if you're sick.
+Whether you walk, jog or run on a treadmill, you don’t want to break up your routine even if you’re sick.
 Many people measure their exercise in miles or minutes per week.
 The last thing you want to do is to lose days due to sickness when you still may be able to exercise.
-This is especially the case if you're working up to a race or other milestone.
+This is especially the case if you’re in the middle of a workout schedule and you’re seeing results.

 The sickness I refer to are more common ailments like flu, coughs, colds and more.
 Intermountain Healthcare have a lovely little basic rule of thumb.
 That is the above and below the neck rule.
 If the sickness originates above the neck like a cold or blocked nose, then you should be able to exercise.
 If it originates below the neck then don’t.

 Further above the neck ailments all relate to the ear, nose and throat.
 So if you have earache, runny nose, sneezing, blocked nose, and also headaches.
 If you’re able to then I would advise that, even though you should be able to exercise with these problems, take some medication to alleviate the symptoms.
 You won’t want to run with your head or ear hurting.

 If your symptoms are quite bothersome, then you may want to reduce the intensity or the length of your workout.
 Consider running a shorter distance or jogging instead.
 Consider less impact if a headache is more like a migraine like an elliptical or exercise bike.
 With a severe migraine, don’t be afraid to take the day off.
 It’s unpleasant enough as it does, you don’t want to make it worse.